You are listening to the Sean Hannity Radio Show Podcast.

 Yeah.

-What do You think of this convention overall as you watch the chaos with Bernie Sanders supporters.
+What do you think of this convention overall as you watch the chaos with Bernie Sanders supporters?

-I mean, literally at the opening of the DNC on Monday, they're chanting Bernie Bernie Bernie.
+I mean, literally at the opening of the DNC on Monday, they're chanting Bernie, Bernie, Bernie.

 I guess it was Monday afternoon.

-Well, I I have to be clear that I am sufficiently used to the Democratic Party that it strikes me they're behaving like the Democratic Party.
+Well, I have to be clear that I am sufficiently used to the Democratic Party that it strikes me they're behaving like the Democratic Party.

-Uh that at their core there's corruption.
+At their core, there's corruption.

-At their core there's anti-Semitism.
+At their core, there's anti-Semitism.

-Uh they have moved so far away from protecting and defending Israel that it's astonishing.
+They have moved so far away from protecting and defending Israel that it's astonishing.

-Uh and these are serious big things.
+And these are serious big things.

 Unbelievable times we're living in, Mr. Speaker.